-On January 30, 2024, the Securities and Exchange Commission approved the change of corporate name of the Company to ALogis Artico, Inc. (AAI).
+On January 30, 2024, the Securities and Exchange Commission approved the change of corporate name of Ecozone Power Management, Inc. (EPMI) to ALogis Artico, Inc. (AAI).

-AAI was incorporated on August 20, 2010, was engaged in retail electricity supply.
+AAI, incorporated on August 20, 2010, was engaged in retail electricity supply.
 In 2022, EPMI gradually assigned its retail electricity business to focus on the industrial real estate business.
 It now manages cold storage facilities-with sites located in Biňan, Laguna and Mandaue, Cebu, and operations of standard factory buildings located in Santo Tomas, Batangas.